NREL/HydroChrono/README.md

 	* ChronoEngine_postprocess.pdb
 	* Irrlicht.dll (no pdb for Irrlicht)
 	* and any other chrono module ChronoEngine_moduleName.dll and ChronoEngine_moduleName.pdb
+5. Navigate to `HydroChrono_build/demos/RelWithDebInfo` and run demos.
+	* When running demos, a command line argument is needed for the location of input files.
+To set this, run demo executables from the command line with the command argument for the absolute file location for `<path>/HydroChrono/demos` (Ex: the command `> ./sphere_decay.exe C:\Users\USERNAME\HydroChrono\demos` when executed from the `HydroChrono_build/demos/RelWithDebInfo` file will run the sphere heave decay test demo with the proper input file locations.)
+		* Alternatively, set the command line argument for debug mode in a demo's properties.
+Do this in Visual Studio 2019 by navigating to the solution explorer, right clicking a demo, select `properties > Configuration Properties > Debugging` and set the option for Command Arguments to `C:\Users\USERNAME\HydroChrono\demos`.
-5. Navigate to `HydroChrono_build/RelWithDebInfo` and run executables.
-You may need to set up some output files to catch output/debug data.
-Optionally copy plot files into results files and generate plots.
+	* Optionally copy plot files into results files and generate plots.
 (TODO: have cmake copy these over automatically)

 ## Files
 * src - contains source code for HydroChrono library
-	* hydro_forces.h and hydro_forces.cpp
+	* hydro_forces.cpp
+		* Defines classes to calculate hydrodynamic forces and apply to a multibody system.
+	* chloadaddedmass.cpp
+		* Defines a class to apply the added mass at infinite frequency to a system using Project Chrono Loadable objects.
+	* h5fileinfo.cpp
+		* Defines a class to read an h5 file and store system properties.
+	* helper.cpp
+		* Defines helper functions for various operations.
-		* header and implementation files for hydro forces initialized through H5 files
+* include/hydroc - contains header files for above corresponding .cpp files.
 * demos - contains information for various demos
 	* demos/rm3 - contains required files for rm3 demos (decay test and regular wave test)
 		* rm3_decay.cpp and rm3_reg_waves.cpp - demos showing rm3 decay and regular wave test respectively